zaidishz/pdfextractor/README.md

 # pdfextractor
-A complete process to extract textual information from tables, images, and plain text from a PDF file.
+A complete process to extract textual information from tables, images, plain text, and user filled forms from a PDF file.